Simula-UiB/Fasta/README.md

 # Fasta
-Code for timing run times of Fasta and Rasta in HElib
+This repository conatins code for timing implementations of Fasta and some Rasta variants in HElib.
+The code requires HElib (and NTL (and GMP)) to already be installed on the machine where it is run.
+Otherwise, to run the timing experiments one only needs to compile the .cpp files in the various folders.
+Note that the packed version of Rasta has a 329-bit block size in order to match the number of slots in a BGV ciphertext with m=30269, while the bit-sliced version uses the original 351-bit block size.